Multiple Network Embedding for Anomaly Detection in Time Series of Graphs: Introduction

-Random graph inference has witnessed a host of developments and advancements in recent years \cite{JMLR:v18:16-480, JMLR:v18:17-448, goldenberg2009survey}.
-Much work has focused on single graph inference, while recently there has been increased interest in multiple graphs both with respect to modeling and to performing statistical inference.
-Among recent developments, \text{OMNI} \cite{levin2017central} and \text{MASE} \cite{arroyo2019inference} are two statistically principled multiple random graph embedding methods for networks with latent space structure, absent dynamics or time dependency.
-This paper investigates a two-step procedure for detecting anomalies in time series of graphs that employs these methods for multiple network embedding.
-Notably, our approach benefits from simultaneous graph embedding to leverage common graph structure for accurate parameter estimation, improving downstream discriminatory power for testing.
-Furthermore, since it hinges on probabilistic assumptions, our approach provides a statistically meaningful threshold for achieving a desired false positive rate of anomaly detection.
+Random graph inference has witnessed a host of developments and advancements in recent years \citep{JMLR:v18:16-480, JMLR:v18:17-448}.
+Much work has focused on single graph inference, while recently there has been increased interest in multiple graphs both with respect to modeling and performing statistical inference.
+Among recent developments \citep{xing2010state,durante2016locally,matias2017statistical,durante2017nonparametric,8215766,wang2019common,bhattacharyya2018spectral,pensky2019dynamic,macdonald2022latent}, multiple adjacency spectral embedding (\text{MASE}) \citep{arroyo2021inference} is a statistically principled multiple random graph embedding method for networks with latent space structure, absent dynamics or time dependency.
+This paper investigates a two-step procedure for detecting anomalies in time series of graphs that employs \text{MASE} for multiple network embedding.
+Notably, our approach benefits from simultaneous graph embedding to leverage common graph structure for parameter estimation, improving downstream discriminatory power for testing.
+Furthermore, as it hinges on probabilistic assumptions, our approach provides a statistically meaningful threshold for achieving a desired false positive rate of anomaly detection.

 This article is organized as follows.
-Section~\hyperref[sec:Preliminaries]{II} introduces notation and formulates two anomaly detection problems for graph-valued time series data.
-OMNI and MASE are introduced and our methodology is described in Section~\hyperref[sec:Method]{III}.
-We present simulation results comparing the performance of \text{OMNI} and \text{MASE} in anomaly detection in Section~\hyperref[sec:illus]{IV} and Section~\hyperref[sec:compare]{V}.
-For a real data illustration, we identify excessive activity in a sub-region of a large-scale commercial search engine query-navigational graph in Section~\hyperref[sec:realdata]{VI}.
-Section~\hyperref[sec:realdata]{VII} concludes this paper with a discussion of outstanding issues and further summarizes our findings.
+Section~\hyperref[sec:Preliminaries]{2} introduces notation.
+Section~\hyperref[sec:Method]{3} formulates two anomaly detection problems for graph-valued time series data, introduces \text{MASE} and our methodology.
+We present theoretical justifications in Section~\hyperref[sec:theory]{4} and its simulation results to assess the performance of \text{MASE} in anomaly detection in Section~\hyperref[sec:illus]{5}.
+For real data illustrations, we identify excessive activity in the Enron communication graph and a sub-region of a large-scale commercial search engine query-navigational graph in Section~\hyperref[sec:realdata]{6}.
+Section~\hyperref[sec:discussion]{7} concludes this paper with a discussion of outstanding issues and further summarizes our findings.